 That's why I developed my own easy gluten-free pizza crust recipe.
 It checks all of the right boxes:

 Pizza shouldn't be complicated, and this crust recipe lives up to expectations.
 It's simple to make with a few ingredients and a bit of mixing.

 Here's what you need to make gluten-free pizza crust at home:

-Gluten-Free All-Purpose Flour.
-I recommend Bob’s Red Mill or King Arthur flour blends.
+Gluten-Free Flour.
+I recommend Bob's Red Mill or King Arthur 1-to-1 flour blends.

-Active dry yeast.
-You can also use instant yeast for this recipe and skip the resting time, as instant yeast activates much faster than active dry.
+Yeast.
+You can use active dry yeast (for a longer rise time) or instant rapid yeast for this recipe and skip the resting time, as instant yeast activates much faster than active dry.

-Cane sugar.
-Choose organic sugar to ensure it’s vegan.
+Honey.
+Choose organic raw honey or organic cane sugar to ensure it's vegan.

 Sea salt.
 To flavor and strengthen the structure of the crust.